SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 A) ONE line break
 First line with two spaces after.
 And the next line.
 <!-- One line break -->

 B) TWO line breaks
 Line with two spaces after.

-More brilliant blah blah.
+And the next line.
 <!-- Two line breaks -  the two spaces in the first line may be optional in this case, but not sure -->
 C) THREE line breaks
 Line with two spaces after
 <br/>\<br/>

-More blah blah.
+And the next line.
 <!-- Three line breaks - needs the two spaces in the first line -->

 D) FOUR LINE BREAKS.